HotWire Spark Plug Wire

 Question: Isn’t there any benefit to a long duration spark?

 Answer: No. A long duration spark is a complete waste of energy.
 At 7500 rpm the spark of a conventional ignition system, with a duration of 3 milliseconds, will take 135 degrees of crankshaft rotation to finish.
 That means there is a spark between the spark plug electrodes long after TDC.
-A complete waist of energy.
+A complete waste of energy.
 However, if ignition has not been initiated 10 or 15 degrees after the optimum ignition timing, performance suffers greatly.
-The HotWires spark needs less than one degree of crankshaft rotation to complete.
+The HotWires spark plug wire spark needs less than one degree of crankshaft rotation to complete.
 With a spark duration that short ignition timing is much more precise and spark power is increased substantially.
 Flame front propagation is much quicker and combustion more complete, resulting in increased horsepower and a cleaner burn.

 Question: What about a multi-spark ignition system?